-In addition to the above, there are several benefits/privileges (compensation) that may be given to the Initiator, as follows:
+In addition to the foregoing, there are several benefits/privileges (compensation) that may be given to the Initiator, as follows:

-- additional score of 10% in the tender process; - a right to match against the best bidder in the tender process; or - purchase of the PPP initiatives, including the related intellectual property rights, by the GCA or the winning bidder.
+- additional score of 10% in the tender process; - a right to match against the best bidder in the tender process; or - purchase of the PPP initiatives, including the related IP rights, by the GCA or the winning bidder.

-The form of compensation above shall be clearly set out in the GCA's approval.
+The form of the above-mentioned compensation must be clearly set out in the GCA's approval.